duckduckgo/duckduckhack-docs/backend-reference/data-files.md

 ## UTF-8 Encoding

 One further consideration is whether your data file contains non-ASCII characters.
 If so, you will want to prepare the file with UTF-8 encoding.
-The [Shortcut Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Shortcut.pm) uses a UTF-8 data file:

 ```perl
 my @shortcuts = share('shortcuts.csv')->slurp(iomode => '<:encoding(UTF-8)');